alanschen/alanschen/README.md

 This semester, I'm taking graduate level CS/OR courses on Financial Engineering, Optimization, and Statistical Learning

 I am currently working on a new start-up project on Edtech!
-Most recently, I worked last semester (Fall 2020) with [AnChain.AI](https://www.anchain.ai/) on AI Security for Blockchain
+Most recently, I worked in Fall 2020 with [AnChain.AI](https://www.anchain.ai/) on AI Security for Blockchain

 You can each me at shichuchen0114 [at] berkeley [dot] edu.
 I'm always open to working on new projects :)